dbenesh82/decoupled_life_stages/decoupling.md

 Decoupled life stages
 ================

 This script explores how successive stages in the life cycle of a parasite may or may not be decoupled from one another.
-In other words, are there correlations for traits across the stages of a parasite's life cycle?
+In other words, are there trait correlations spanning the multiple stages of a parasite's life cycle?
 For example, if a parasite is large as a larva, is it large as an adult too?
 If a parasite develops slowly as a larva, does it develop slowly as an adult too?
-From an adaptationist perspective, we expect no correlations, because each stage should be able to adapt somewhat independently to its niche/host.
+From an adaptationist perspective, we expect no correlations, because each stage should be able to evolve independently to its niche/host.
 That said, correlations across stages may exist for both adaptive reasons (e.g. a correlation in the quality of intermediate and definitive hosts) and non-adaptive reasons (e.g. developmental constraints).
 I explore this using a [database](http://onlinelibrary.wiley.com/doi/10.1002/ecy.1680/suppinfo) of helminth (parasitic worm) life cycles.

 Import the data, set plotting theme.